 Is Saily from NordVPN?

 Yes.
-Saily is Nord Security's travel eSIM service, the company behind NordVPN.
+Saily is the travel eSIM service from Nord Security, the company behind NordVPN.
 It shares the brand ecosystem and some security extras.
-This gives it a polished app and immediate recognition, although its support primarily works in English, something to consider if you're traveling from Spain.
+This gives it a polished app and immediate recognition, although its support primarily operates in English, which is something to consider if you're traveling from Spain.

 Which eSIM is cheaper, PuraSim or Saily?

-For equivalent plans, PuraSim usually comes in slightly cheaper, especially for popular destinations for the Hispanic public.
+For equivalent plans, PuraSim usually comes out slightly cheaper, especially in popular destinations for the Hispanic public.
 The difference per trip is small, but it adds up if you travel several times a year.
-Prices change frequently, so check the official operator's website for exact data before purchasing.
+Prices change frequently, so check the official operator's website for the exact price before buying.

 Can I share data via hotspot with Saily or PuraSim?

-Generally, yes, both allow internet sharing via hotspot in most of their plans.
-This is very useful if you're traveling with a laptop or companions.
-However, some low-cost plans limit this feature, so it's advisable to confirm it for the specific plan before purchasing to avoid surprises.
+Generally, yes, both allow internet sharing via hotspot on most of their plans.
+This is very useful if you travel with a laptop or companions.
+However, some low-cost plans limit this feature, so it's advisable to confirm it in the specific plan before purchasing to avoid surprises.

 Which has better Spanish support?

 PuraSim.
 It offers native Spanish support with a friendly approach designed for the Hispanic traveler, while Saily primarily provides support in English.
-When a problem arises far from home, solving it in your own language makes a huge difference in speed and peace of mind during the trip.
+When a problem arises far from home, resolving it in your language makes a huge difference in speed and peace of mind during the trip.

 Are they for calls or just data?

 Both are data plans: they give you internet for maps, messaging, and video calls.
-For talking, you can use WhatsApp, Telegram, or FaceTime without any problem with the plan's data.
-If you need a local number for traditional calls, that function is not the purpose of these travel eSIMs.
+For speaking, you can use WhatsApp, Telegram, or FaceTime without any problem with the plan's data.
+If you need a local number for traditional calls, that function is not the objective of these travel eSIMs.

-You need an eSIM-compatible phone, which includes almost all mid-range to high-end models from recent years (iPhone XS onwards and many Androids).
-Before buying, check your phone settings to ensure it supports eSIM and that it is unlocked, without carrier lock.
+You need an eSIM-compatible phone, which includes almost all mid-to-high-end models from recent years (iPhone XS onwards and many Androids).
+Before buying, verify in your phone's settings that it supports eSIM and, above all, that it is unlocked: if you bought it financed with an operator and it is still locked, you will not be able to install any eSIM from another company.

 Conclusion